taverianov/cloudlinux-documentation/docs/shared/limits/README.md

 ### Design

-To understand the qwirks of how Reseller Limits operate, we need to look more closely into the four types of users that a typical shared hosting server has:
+To understand the quirks of how Reseller Limits operate, we need to look more closely into the four types of users that a typical shared hosting server has:

 ![](./images/ResellerLimits-diagram.png)